jonas-lucas-duarte/KivyHashLDash/02_AssociandoWidgets/README.md

 #### canvas: str, defaults to None

 Canvas to add widget's canvas to.
-Can be \`before´, \`after´ or None for the default canvas.
+Can be 'before', 'after' or None for the default canvas.

 ```python
 from kivy.uix.button import Button